timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 205-AMBER ALERT/CHAPTER 205-AMBER ALERT.md

 #### (b) Duties
 * In acting as the national coordinator of the AMBER Alert communications network, the Coordinator shall—

-  * (1) seek to eliminate gaps in the network, including gaps in areas of interstate travel;
+  * (1) seek to eliminate gaps in the network, including gaps in areas of interstate travel (including airports, maritime ports, border crossing areas and checkpoints, and ports of exit from the United States);

-  * (2) work with States to encourage the development of additional elements (known as local AMBER plans) in the network;
+  * (2) work with States, territories of the United States, and tribal governments to encourage the development of additional elements (known as local AMBER plans) in the network;

-  * (3) work with States to ensure appropriate regional coordination of various elements of the network; and
+  * (3) work with States, territories of the United States, and tribal governments to ensure appropriate regional coordination of various elements of the network; and

   * (4) act as the nationwide point of contact for—